Printy-Studios/mini-task/README.md

 As you can see the file is a regular, readable Markdown file.
 At the very top you have the front matter that defines the metadata of the issue, also in a human-readable format.

-The program can be extended to support other file formats as well!
+mini-task can be extended to support other file formats as well!